Flag of Singapore: Design

-The flag of Singapore incorporates design elements from two neighboring states (Malaya Federation and Indonesia) as well as from China PR.

 The ratio of the flag is two units high by three units wide.
 For the manufacturing of flags, the Government of Singapore stated that the shade of red used on the flag is Pantone 032.
 According to guidelines published by the Ministry of Information, Communications and the Arts (MICA), the flag may be reproduced in any size and displayed at all times, but it must be in its specified proportions and colours.
 MICA recommends the sizes 915 by 1370 mm, 1220 by 1,830 mm, and 1830 by 2,740 mm.
 The material that is recommended for the national flag is bunting wool.